eevanwong/League-Bot/README.md

 Command uses Puppeteer to webscrap info by interacting with the page and getting the most recent match of the player profile

 ![VISUAL:](img/match.png)

+### -patchnotes [champion]

+Command uses Puppeteer to webscrape from leagues official pathnotes, it will look at the latest patchnotes and it will send back a pic of the changes